sra34/SkIO-network/README.md

 This repository has QIIME 2 compatible files (.qza), metadata tables, network files (Cytoscape) and R code associated with the following manuscript:

-**Investigating temperature effects on coastal microbial populations and trophic interactions with 16S and 18S rRNA metabarcoding**<br/>
+**Estuarine microbial networks and relationships vary between environmentally distinct communities**<br/>
-*Sean R. Anderson, Margot Chisholm, and Elizabeth L. Harvey,  (2021)*<br/>
+*Sean R. Anderson, Margot Chisholm, and Elizabeth L. Harvey,  (2022)*<br/>

-The manuscript is being submitted for review in Environmental Microbiology.
+The manuscript has been submitted for review.